PerfectFit-project/virtual-coach-rasa/docs/design.md

 ### Admin UI
 Interface to inspect data, monitor the system, and perform actions in the system.
 * Design for this will emerge based on the need for certain control/insights while progressing in the project

+## Possible future components
+### Data workers
+It could be that the algorithsm processing (or preprocessing before sending to algorithms) of sensor or user data will be too compute-heavy.
+To solve that we can have dedicated workers that process data.
+The system should then get some more queuing, i.e. the sensor data REST api just writes data to a queue.
+The workers are subscribed to this queue and process the data, then notify other components or write to the database.